alexthecat123/LisaSourceCompilation/README.md

 Remember, SYSTEM.SHELL is the Environments Window (APEW/SHELL.TEXT), so once this process gets control it'll search for shell.* operating environment files on the disk and will then display them, assuming you haven't set it to automatically boot from a default environment.
 Then you pick your environment (let's assume you pick the Office System (APDM) here), and SYSTEM.SHELL will tell the OS to spawn the shell.whatever_your_environment_was_called process.

 Once control is handed over to this process, the load of the graphical shell (the Desktop Manager, APDM) can begin.
 This is all done in APDM/DESK.TEXT.
 First, it sets up some exception handlers, and then inits the PRAM Manager, QuickDraw, the Font Manager, the Window Manager, the Alert Manager, some objects, and the Storage Manager, which includes making heap zones for the Desktop Manager's use.
 This takes a while because it requires loading LIBPM, LIBQD, LIBFM, LIBWM, LIBAM, and LIBSM into memory, and you know this process is over when the "Welcome to LOS" dialog shows up on the screen.
 After this dialog pops up, the Desktop Manager loads the printer library (LIBPR) into RAM.
 Then it inits the field editor (LIBFE), scrollbar library (LIBSB), international library (LIBIN), and FilerComm (LIBFC).
 Now it spawns System.Print, the background printing process, and marks the completion of this task by removing the "Welcome to LOS" box from the screen.
 Now it's just a matter of drawing the icons on the desktop, mounting any additional drives besides the boot volume, and changing the cursor from the hourglass "busy cursor" to the "standard cursor".
-And that's it; now you're on the desktop and the Lisa is ready to use!
+And that's it; you're now on the desktop and the Lisa is ready to use!

 ## Packing and PACKSEG
 In order to conserve disk space, the Lisa actually uses a form of compression on some of the binaries on the disk.
-The compression algorithm is fairly simple and can be found in SOURCE/UNPACK.TEXT; it basically either loads code from the object file itself or from a common "packtable" containing bits of code commonly shared by lots of files and routines depending on the states of a series of flag bytes.
-The problem is that the compiler/linker doesn't generate packed code by default; Apple used a separate program called PACKSEG to pack each source file according to the common system packtable called SYSTEM.UNPACK.
+The compression algorithm is fairly simple and can be found in SOURCE/UNPACK.TEXT; it basically either loads code from the object file itself or from a common "packtable" containing bits of code commonly shared by lots of files and routines depending on the state of a series of flag bytes.
+But the compiler/linker doesn't generate packed code by default; Apple used a separate program called PACKSEG to pack each source file according to the common system packtable called SYSTEM.UNPACK.

 The problem is that we don't have either the PACKSEG binary or the source code to it, so we can't pack any of our binaries.
 Fortunately, the OS loader is smart enough to auto-detect and load either a packed or an unpacked binary, so we don't strictly need to pack any of the code on the hard disk, but the issue is that many of our files won't fit on the LOS installer diskettes without being packed.
 So it's impossible to make new installer disks (or a LisaGuide diskette; it's also too big) until we find the original PACKSEG source code, find a binary that's compatible with the Workshop, or write our own.

 # The Workshop Development Environment
 All development work for the Lisa is done in an operating environment called the Workshop.
-This is an almost entirely text-based environment that gets installed alongside the regular Office System, with the only graphical components being the text editor, the serial transfer tool, and the preferences tool.
+This is an almost entirely text-based environment that gets installed alongside the regular Office System, with the only graphical components being the text editor, the serial transfer tool, and the Preferences tool.

 The Workshop interface is very heavily inspired by the UCSD P-System.
 Menu options are displayed across the top of the screen, and you just type the first letter of a menu option in order to activate it.
 The FILE-MGR and SYSTEM-MGR are actually submenus, which you can return from by hitting Q for Quit.
-FILE-MGR's function should be pretty obvious, but SYSTEM-MGR is how you access the preferences tool, set the clock, and view/kill running processes.
+FILE-MGR's function should be pretty obvious, but SYSTEM-MGR is how you access the Preferences tool, set the clock, and view/kill running processes.

 There are often more menu options than can fit on the screen, so just hit "?" to show any options that couldn't fit.
 For instance, the Linker and Assembler aren't visible on the main menu without hitting "?".
 Note that you can still execute hidden options by pressing the appropriate letter even if they're hidden.

 The Lisa's filesystem is a bit weird, especially in its naming of disks and use of wildcards.
-In a Lisa 2/5, your hard disk is called disk -#11 and in a 2/10 it's called -#12.
+In a Lisa 2/5, your hard disk is called -#11 and in a 2/10 it's called -#12.
 The micro diskette drive is called -lower and hard disks attached to expansion slots are in the format -#slotnum#portnum, like -#2#1 for a drive attached to the lower port on a parallel card installed in slot 2.
-You probably won't need these last 4, but the serial ports are -rs232a and -rs232b and the printer is -printer.
+You probably won't need these upcoming 3, but the serial ports are -rs232a and -rs232b and the printer is -printer.

 By default, the Lisa will perform operations on the boot volume, so if you choose List from the FILE-MGR and just hit enter, it'll just list the contents of your boot hard disk without you having to specify -#11 or -#12.
 But if you wanted to list all the files on the micro diskette, you'd have to specify -lower-= using the Lisa's weird "=" wildcard.
 On the Lisa, "=" is the same as the "*" wildcard that you might be more familiar with.
 As another example, if you wanted to list all the files in the ALEX directory on your boot disk, you could specify ALEX/= in response to the list prompt (remember, we don't have to put -#11- at the beginning since the default drive is the boot drive).